EyasuTeshome/shifttracker/job-search/JSR-step-5-submit-your-job-application.md

 1. Prepare a PDF version of your cover letter and customized resume and check it.
 Don’t send editable versions!
 Sometimes the format might get messed up in the PDF conversion process or blank pages might be added at the end.
 If that happens, try converting it a different way or make edits to prevent those formatting errors.
 2. Read the application instructions in the job posting again to ensure you are aware of all the steps in the submission process.
 3. Submit your job application.
-4. Go to your Huntr board and move the job from the Wishlist section to the Applied.
+4. Go to your personal Job Application Tracking Sheet and check "Yes" under the "Apply" column and note the date.
-5. Submit the link to your Huntr board.
+5. Submit the link to your personal Job Application Tracking Sheet.

 **Exercise template to copy:**